 Hair transplants are only usually considered for people at stage 3 or later on the Norwood Scale, or advanced stage 1 on the Ludwig Scale.
 If your hair loss hasn’t progressed this far, other treatments like Minoxidil or Finasteride may be worth considering first.

 Some hair loss patients aren’t eligible for a hair transplant.
-This is usually the case for people with [2]:
+This is usually the case for people with the following conditions [2]:

 If your hair is thinning and any of the above apply to you, a hair transplant may not be suitable.
 Very young patients and those who are medically unfit for surgery are also ineligible [2].

-If your hair thinning is due to lifestyle factors (such as stress and poor haircare), your hair will normally become thicker by itself when the underlying cause is addressed.
-So there’s no need for a hair transplant in these instances — your hair will eventually regrow without surgical intervention.
+If your hair thinning is due to lifestyle factors (such as stress and poor haircare), your hair growth will normally return by itself when the underlying cause is addressed.
+So there’s no need for a hair transplant in these instances and your hair will eventually regrow without surgical intervention.

 Can a hair transplant treat hair breakage?